 The research conducted explores everyday office tasks and considers where businesses could improve employee output per hour to help tackle UK productivity issues.

 The Productivity in the Workplace report, commissioned by Red Letter Days For Business, found that almost two-thirds (60%) of UK employees said they spend at least half a day every single week performing tasks they deem as a waste of time in the office.
-Employees also listed the top six areas that restrict them from doing their job well, which are:

 James Kelly, Director at Red Letter Days For Business, said: “It seems our modern office environment has developed bad habits.
 Technology, such as emails, should be speeding up processes – not slowing them down.
 Something is going very wrong here.
 Businesses’ need to work together to retrain on areas like email etiquette in the workplace and to encourage better collaboration and efficiencies.”